Iron Age Shipwrecks in the Mediterranean Sea

 Political situation at the time

-Where can the Mazarron II shipwreck and its cargo be seen?
+Where is the Mazarron II shipwreck and its cargo be seen now?

 In November 2024, the last section of the boat was removed from the seabed and taken to the Underwater Archaeology Museum in Cartagena for further study.
 It should be on public view within five years at Cartagena or a purpose-built museum at Mazarron.